Your message has been sent

-I kept waiting for the dogs out in the grass to realize there was a walking snack in the vicinity, but they, too, were there for the rest stop and not interested.
+I kept waiting for the dogs out in the grass to realize there was a walking snack in the vicinity, but they, too, were there for the rest stop a

 The fact is that if you are looking for characters for your book, just lean up against your car at the rest stop and pick a few for your next novel or short story.